 Let us fix $t \in \mathbb N$ and a change point candidate $\tau \in \{1, \dots, t-1\}$.
 In order to find a good auxiliary classifier $D$, distinguishing between $X_1, \dots, X_\tau$ and $X_{\tau + 1}, \dots, X_t$, we fix a family $\cd$ of functions taking their values in $(0, 1)$ and choose a maximizer of the cross-entropy

 over $\cd$.
-A similar approach was introduced in \cite{gutmann12, goodfellow14} but for the purposes of density estimation and generative modelling, respectively.
-In the context of sequential change point detection, \citeauthor{li15} and \citeauthor{chang18} used a different divergence measure, the squared maximum mean discrepancy, to derive a kernel change point detection method.
-In our paper, we adapt the technique of \cite{goodfellow14} for the quickest change point detection.
-Following \cite{gutmann12, goodfellow14}, we call our approach contrastive and refer to the function $D$ as discriminator.
+A similar approach was introduced in \citep{gutmann12, goodfellow14} but for the purposes of density estimation and generative modelling, respectively.
+In the context of sequential change point detection, \citet*{li15}, as well as \citet*{chang18}, used a different divergence measure, the squared maximum mean discrepancy, to derive a kernel change point detection method.
+In our paper, we adapt the technique of \citep{goodfellow14} for the quickest change point detection.
+Following \citep{gutmann12, goodfellow14}, we call our approach \emph{noise-contrastive} and refer to the function $D$ as discriminator.

-We show in Section \ref{sec:alternative} that our algorithm needs to approximate $\ln(\sfp/\sfq)$ with a reasonable accuracy to be sensitive to distribution changes.
-This makes it similar to change point detection methods based on the density ratio estimation \cite{liu13, hushchyn20, hushchyn21}.
-For instance, \citeauthor{liu13} uses KLIEP \cite{sugiyama08}, uLSIF \cite{kanamori09} and RuLSIF \cite{yamada13} for online change point detection.
-In \cite{hushchyn21}, the authors use the $\alpha$-relative chi-squared divergence, the same functional as in RuLSIF \cite{yamada13}, to construct a change point detection procedure.
+We show in Section \ref{sec:nc_approach} that our algorithm needs to approximate $\log(\sfp/\sfq)$ with a reasonable accuracy to be sensitive to distribution changes.
+This makes it similar to change point detection methods based on the density ratio estimation \citep{liu13, hushchyn20, hushchyn21}.
+For instance, \citeauthor*{liu13} use KLIEP \citep{sugiyama08}, uLSIF \citep{kanamori09} and RuLSIF \citep{yamada13} for online change point detection.
+In \citep{hushchyn21}, the authors use the $\alpha$-relative chi-squared divergence, the same functional as in RuLSIF \citep{yamada13}, to construct a change point detection procedure.
 The advantage of such methods is that the estimation of the ratio $\sfp/\sfq$ can be a much easier task than estimation of the densities $\sfp$ and $\sfq$ themselves.
 However, in the density-ratio based algorithms the authors usually use a sliding window technique and compare the distributions between two large non-overlapping segments of the time series.
 This approach shows a good performance in the offline setup, when the learner is interested in change point estimation, but leads to large detection delays in the online case.
 In our paper, we adjust the test statistic in order to make it suitable for the sequential detection problem.
-Besides, in contrast to \cite{liu13, hushchyn20, hushchyn21}, we study the detection delay of our procedure and the behaviour of the test statistic under the null hypothesis.
+Besides, in contrast to \citep{liu13, hushchyn20, hushchyn21}, we study the detection delay of our procedure and the behaviour of the test statistic under the null hypothesis.